hunterowens/cssVagrantBox/installathon.md

 Everybody needs to sign up for a [Github](github.com) account, and put then fill out [this form](https://docs.google.com/forms/d/1PHhWIvkBj8nO0YNOT_R87BiQ9XvyBcp0PrMvGhCcuwo/viewform).

 ## Mac Users
+Mac users should install brew and the command-line tools.
+Follow the instructions at [brew.sh](http://brew.sh)

 Mac Users will need to install the [Anaconda Python Distrobution](http://continuum.io/downloads).
 Make sure to install python 2.7 and click `yes` when asked to override your `.bash_profile`

 You will also need to install mysql server.
 [Download](http://dev.mysql.com/downloads/mysql/) and install the .dmg package.